 The Board is responsible for filling vacancies on the Board.
 The Board has delegated to the Nominating and Corporate Governance Committee the duty of selecting and recommending prospective nominees to the Board for approval.
-The Nominating and Corporate Governance Committee considers suggestions of candidates for Board membership made by current Board members, management and stockholders.
+The Nominating and Corporate Governance Committee considers suggestions of candidates for Board membership made by current Board members, management, and stockholders.
 A stockholder who wishes to recommend a prospective candidate should notify our Vice President and Corporate Secretary.
 The Committee may retain an independent executive search firm to identify and/or assist in evaluating candidates for consideration.
-The Committee retained the executive search firm, Spencer Stuart, who conducted a director search and identified José C. Grubisich.
-Mr. Grubisich was elected to the Board on March 20, 2013.

 When the Nominating and Corporate Governance Committee identifies a prospective candidate, the Committee determines the appropriate method to evaluate the candidate.
 This determination is based on the information provided to the Committee by the person recommending the prospective candidate and the Committee's knowledge of the candidate.
 This information may be supplemented by inquiries to the person who made the recommendation or to others.
 The preliminary determination is based on the need for additional Board members to fill vacancies or to expand the size of the Board, and the likelihood that the candidate will meet the Board membership criteria listed above.
 The Committee will determine, after discussion with the Chairman of the Board and other Board members, whether a candidate should continue to be considered as a potential nominee.
-If a candidate warrants additional consideration, the Committee may request an independent executive search firm to gather additional information about the candidate's background, experience and reputation, and to report its findings to the Committee.
+If a candidate warrants additional consideration, the Committee may request an independent executive search firm to gather additional information about the candidate's background, experience, and reputation, and to report its findings to the Committee.
 The Committee then evaluates the candidate and determines whether to interview the candidate.
 One or more members of the Committee and others as appropriate then conduct the interviews.
 Once the evaluation and interviews are completed, the Committee recommends to the Board which candidates should be nominated.
 The Board makes a determination of nominees after review of the recommendation and the Committee's report.